Dr. Bryan Ripley Crandall

 o: Canisius Hall Rm 115

-Bryan Ripley Crandall is the Director of the Connecticut Writing Project at Fairfield University where he holds a dual position in the Graduate School of Education and Allied Professions (GSEAP) and English Department in the College of Arts and Sciences.
-Crandall has 15+ years of urban education experience and has promoted youth to publish, perform, and educate others through the power of oral and written communication.
-He was a high school English teacher in Louisville, Kentucky, where he became a consultant for the National Writing Project, served on the state’s Writing Advisory Council, and was trained to be a Critical Friends Coach through the National School Reform Faculty.
+Dr. Bryan Ripley Crandall is the Director of the Connecticut Writing Project at Fairfield University and assistant professor in the Graduate School of Education and Allied Professions (GSEAP).
+Crandall has 18+ years of urban education experience where he has promoted youth to publish, perform, and educate others through the power of oral and written communication.

 Crandall earned a B.A. in Literature from Binghamton University in 1994, a Masters in the Art of Teaching English at the University of Louisville in 1996, and a M.S. in Interdisciplinary Science through the Kentucky Institute for Environmental Education and Sustainable Development (KIESD) in 1998.
 He completed additional coursework as an English Speaking Union Fellow at Cambridge University, a Fulbright Memorial Scholar in Tokyo, Japan, and a Humana Fellow at the Bread Loaf School of English in Middlebury, Vermont, and Santa Fe, New Mexico.
 In 2007, he was offered doctoral fellowship at Syracuse University, where his dissertation, “A Responsibility To Speak Out”: Perspectives On Writing From Black African-Born Male Youth With Limited and Interrupted Formal Education," received a doctoral prize for research in 2012.

-Crandall publishes and presents on teaching writing to adolescent youth, 21st century literacies, adolescent literature, issues in urban education, and building communities of literacy practice in and out of school.
-He is involved with many national organizations that support literacy research and community agencies in support of refugee families.
-In addition, he is an advocate for Hoops 4 Hope, a non-profit organization that has supported youth development throughout southern Africa since 1995.
+Crandall publishes and presents on teaching writing to adolescent youth, 21st century literacies, young adult literature, issues in urban education, and working with immigrant and refugee youth.
+Crandall served on the Board of Directors for Hoops 4 Hope, a non-profit organization that has supported youth development throughout southern Africa since 1995.